whiteblock/genesis-docs/_docs/defining_tests.md

         description: this phase will run first
         tasks:
         - type: task_1
-      - name: phase_2
-        description: this phase will mutate the system and run second
+      - name: phase_2 # this phase will mutate the system and run second
         system:
           - name: alpha
             type: service_1